WasidC/Object-Oriented-Car-Dealership/src/main/java/com/pluralsight/README.md

-# Project Title
+# Car Dealership Console Application

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This Java console application simulates a mini car dealership system designed for use by a salesperson or sales manager.
+The purpose of the application is to manage and search a dealership’s vehicle inventory efficiently using an intuitive, text-based interface.

+Users can view all available vehicles, search by different criteria (price, make/model, year, color, mileage, or type), and add or remove vehicles from the inventory.
+All inventory data is stored and updated in a pipe-delimited file, ensuring that any changes are saved automatically.

+The goal is to provide a lightweight, object-oriented solution for managing vehicle data without needing a graphical interface or complex database.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a sales associate, I want to search for vehicles by price, type, or mileage so that I can quickly find options for customers.
+- As a sales manager, I want to add and remove vehicles from the inventory so that I can keep the dealership’s data up to date.
+- As a user, I want to view all vehicles currently in stock so that I can get a clear overview of available inventory.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want the application to save my updates automatically so that I don’t lose any changes.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to receive clear feedback on each command so that I always know what actions were successful.

 ## Setup